Understanding Pigeonhole

 Copy commands

-Copy commands exist for when you need to atomically write more than one Box to one or more streams that already exist and are already known to other entities.
+Copy commands exist for when you need to atomically write more than one box to one or more streams that already exist and are already known to other entities.
 The writer creates a temporary stream, packs all the destination writes into it, then sends a single copy command to a courier.
 The courier reads the temporary stream, executes all the writes to their destination streams, then overwrites the temporary stream with tombstones.
 Either all the destination writes succeed or none of them are visible to readers.

 Use cases: sending to a group, backfilling messages for an offline reader, atomically tombstoning old messages while writing new ones.